lkuper/dissertation/diss/outline.md

   2.5.
 Proof of determinism for lambdaLVar
   2.6.
 Generalizing the `put` and `get` operations

-3. Quasi-Deterministic and Event-Driven Programming with LVars 3.1.
+3. Quasi-deterministic and event-driven programming with LVars 3.1.
 LVish, informally
   3.2.
 LVish, formally
   3.3.
 Proof of quasi-determinism for lambdaLVish